situmtech/situm-sdk-spm/Readme.md

 # SitumSDK
 Situm SDK is a Plug-and-play UX component that will allow you to bring wayfinding capabilities to your apps in no-time.
-You can find more information at [here](https://situm.com/docs/)
+You can find more information [here](https://situm.com/docs/)

 ## Adding the dependency

 `SitumSDK` is designed for Swift 5.8 and later.
-To depend on SitumSDK, either use Xcode to add the package dependency or add the following dependency to your Package.swift:
+To depend on `SitumSDK`, either use Xcode to add the package dependency or add the following dependency to your Package.swift:

 ```swift
 .package(url: "https://github.com/situmtech/situm-sdk-spm.git", .upToNextMinor(from: "3.19.0")),